|||

 Please see the app.json schema reference for details on what setup configuration you can provide in the manifest.
 The Setting up apps with the Platform API tutorial guides you through calling the app-setups endpoint and shows you how Heroku interprets different sections of the app.json specification.

 Together, app.json and the app-setups resource give you the building blocks to make first-time deployment a reliable, automated process for getting your code running and ready for further development.
 We are excitedly working on leveraging them in our tools and building new platform features around them.
 We are releasing the schema specification and API now so that we can get your feedback and hear from you on all the different ways you would leverage them.
-Reach us at api-feedback@heroku.com or kick off a discussion.
+Reach us at api-feedback@heroku.com.

 Originally published: May 22, 2014